Fracture Reduction – Types, Procedure, Recovery, And Risks

 - A 26 gauge, 25 cm long wire is passed around the neck of the 2nd molar on each side so that both ends of wire extend to buccal side.

-- Than the ends of both wires twisted together for their entire length.
+- Then the ends of both wires were twisted together for their entire length.

-- So that the strong base wires is formed on either side, coming towards midline from each second molar.
+- So that the strong base wires are formed on either side, coming towards the midline from each second molar.

-- The excess wire is cut and the ends are checked in inter dental space.
+- The excess wire is cu,t and the ends are checked in the interdental space.

-- The base wire is secured to individual tooth by using additional inter dental wires.
+- The base wire is secured to the individual tooth by using additional interdental wires.

-- The one of small wire is passed from the distal surface of the tooth below the base wire and brought out towards the lingual side and then brought out on the buccal surface from mesial interdental space above the base wire.
+- One of the small wires is passed from the distal surface of the tooth below the base wire and brought out towards the lingual side, and then brought out on the buccal surface from the mesial interdental space above the base wire.

-- Both ends are again grasped together and twisted, cut and fiished in interdental space.
+- Both ends are again grasped together and twisted, cut, and finished in the interdental space.

 - Each tooth is engaged in the same manner to the base wire,so that the base wire is fully secured to the dental arch.